Althro/Rovaan/README.md

 - iXanza for recompiled MCM scripts for automation, and helping Shelb figure out how to automate the MCMs for Tinvaak.
 - Halgari and everyone the WJ Team - Wabbajack is awesome and so are you.
 - Mantis for Ultrawide installation instructions and the logo.
-- St Jiub for additional Ultrawide instructions and help around the server.
+- St Jiub for additional Ultrawide instructions.
+- My amazing Patreons.

 ## Contact

-Whilst I'm always available on the [Wabbajack Discord](https://discord.gg/wabbajack) I would advise checking the [Issues](https://github.com/Althro/Tinvaak/issues) (open **and** closed ones) on GitHub first if you have any problems. **DO NOT DM ME ON DISCORD.
+Whilst I'm always available on the [Wabbajack Discord](https://discord.gg/wabbajack) and my server, I would advise checking the [Issues](https://github.com/Althro/Tinvaak/issues) (open **and** closed ones) on GitHub first if you have any problems. **DO NOT DM ME ON DISCORD.
 I WILL NOT PROVIDE SUPPORT FOR YOU IN DMS**.

 ## Contributing